opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_looking_up_the_catalog/catalog.rst

 The catalog can be sorted by 10 different methods:

 - *Alphabetically* (one of the 3 most popular methods "A-Z"): the datasets are sorted by their titles, in an alphabetical order.
-- *Unalphabetically*: the datasets are sorted by their titles, in an unalphabetical order.
+- *Unalphabetically*: the datasets are sorted by their titles, in a reverse alphabetical order.
 - *Recently modified first* (one of the 3 most popular methods "Modified"): the datasets are sorted from the most recently modified to the least recently modified.
 - *Least mostly modified first*: the datasets are sorted from the least recently modified to the most recently modified.
 - *Most records first*: the datasets are sorted from the one with the biggest amount of records to the one with the least records.